 To many of us, a credit score is most important when it comes to borrowing.
 Generally, the higher your credit score, the more credit options available to you and the lower your interest rate.
 A lower interest rate can mean significant savings, especially on bigger ticket items.
-A good credit score can also mean access to the best rewards credit cards.
 So, just what determines your credit score?
 Read on to find out.

 Your payment history is the most important factor in determining your credit score.
 In fact, according to FICO, your payment history comprises 35% of your total credit score.
 Late payments and missed payments can have a negative effect on your total credit score.
 Lenders want to know that you will pay back your debt in full.
 Positive payment history is a good indication that you will do just that.
 Be sure to make all of your payments on time each month to keep your credit score in good shape.